-HOW TO WATCH: First round of the 2025 NBA Draft, TV channel, time
+HOW TO WATCH: First round of the 2025 NBA Draft, TV Channel, Time

-Maryland fans will certainly want to tune in on Wednesday night for the first round of the 2025 NBA Draft.
-Although he's projected to several different teams depending on where you look, expect to hear Derik Queen's name called early.
+Michigan fans will want to tune in tonight for the first round of the 2025 NBA Draft.
+Following a stellar junior season with the Wolverines, Danny Wolf is taking his talents to the NBA and figures to hear his name called on Wednesday night.

-Earlier this week, ESPN projected Queen to be taken with the No. 15 overall pick by the reigning NBA Champion Oklahoma City Thunder.
-But other projected destinations also include Toronto, Chicago, Portland, and Brooklyn as potential landing spots.
+After transferring to Michigan from Yale, Wolf quickly established himself as one of the top players for the 2024-25 season.
+He was one of just four Wolverines to play and start in all 37 games, and he finished the season averaging 13.2 points per game.
+For his efforts, Wolf earned All-Big Ten first team honors and was a finalist for the Karl Malone Award for Power Forward of the Year.

-Regardless of where he ends up, Queen is widely viewed as the top center available in this year's draft.
-And while his accomplishments during his single season in College Park are impressive, there are still some lingering question marks following his performance at the combine.
-Despite those question marks, Queen's draft stock has remained fairly solid throughout the process and, as the old saying goes, the film doesn't lie.
+At 7-0, 250 pounds, Wolf was a matchup nightmare.
+As a guy who could play both inside and outside, his versatility as a 7-footer often led to some of the most impressive plays of the season.
+It's that versatility that has many NBA teams eager to see if he'll be available when they look to make their selection tonight.

 Here's how to watch: